vgorbic1/JavaServletExercises/Servlets/simple-servlet-jsp-post.md

 ## Simple Servlet

 ####Task:
-Write a simple Java servlet and JSP script that prints "Hello, World!" and takes parameter "World" for POST request.
+Write a simple Java servlet and JSP script that prints anything that it takes from parameter "word" via POST request.

 ####Given code:
 ```java